-After generation of the set $\cp_i$, the cardinality of $\cp_i \subseteq \mathbb{F}_K^{P_i}$ is denoted by $|\cp_i|=P_i$, and is public knowledge.
-The entity $E_i$ stores $\cp_i$ in a replicated fashion on $N_i$ non-colluding databases.
+After generation of the set $\cp_i$, the cardinality of $\cp_i \subseteq \mathbb{S}_K^{P_i}$ is denoted by $|\cp_i|=P_i$, and is public knowledge.\footnote{We note that choosing to have $P_i$ to be a global knowledge is for convenience only.
+This knowledge enables the entities to determine which entity should initiate the PSI process to have the least download cost (or if any is needed at all, as in the case of $P_i=K$, for an $i$; see Remark~\ref{remark1}).
+If the cardinalities are not public knowledge, our achievability works by choosing one of the entities arbitrarily to initiate the PSI process assuming that the other entity has sufficient common randomness.
+We note, however, that keeping the cardinalities private is indeed a challenging problem and it is outside the scope of this work.} The entity $E_i$ stores $\cp_i$ in a replicated fashion on $N_i$ replicated and non-colluding databases.

 The entities $E_1$ and $E_2$ want to compute the intersection $\cp_1 \cap \cp_2$ privately (see Fig.~\ref{PSI_original}).
 To that end, the entity\footnote{The entities $E_1$, $E_2$ should agree on a specific order of retrieval operations such that this order results in the minimal download cost.
 Without loss of generality, we assume here that the optimal order of operation starts with entity $E_1$ sending queries to the databases associated with entity $E_2$.} $E_1$ sends $N_2$ queries to the databases associated with $E_2$.
 Specifically, $E_1$ sends the query $Q_{n_2}^{[\cp_1]}$ to the $n_2$th database for all $n_2 \in [N_2]$, where $[N_2]$ (and also $[1:N_2]$) denotes integers from $1$ to $N_2$.
 Since $E_1$ does not know $\cp_2$ in advance, it generates the queries $Q_{1:N_2}^{[\cp_1]}=\left\{Q_{n_2}^{[\cp_1]}: n_2 \in [N_2]\right\}$ independently from $\cp_2$, hence,